lenscas/dice-roller-parser/README.md

+# THIS IS A FORK

+This is a fork from https://github.com/3d-dice/dice-roller-parser

+I did not use githubs fork feature as I am not planning to push my changes upstream.
+This is because

+A: That project is itself a fork
+B: Both it and that fork seem pretty much dead
+C: M changes are not made for better/more roll20 compatibility but rather to take the project (and its syntax) its own course

 # Dice Roller & Parser

 This dice roller is a string parser that returns an object containing the component parts of the dice roll.
 It supports the full [Roll20 Dice Specification](https://roll20.zendesk.com/hc/en-us/articles/360037773133-Dice-Reference#DiceReference-Roll20DiceSpecification).
 It uses a [pegjs](https://github.com/pegjs/pegjs) grammar to create a [representation of the dice roll format](#parsed-roll-output).
 This can then be converted into a simple number value, or to a [complex object](#roll-result-output) used to display the full roll details.

 ## Credit

 This is a fork of Ben Morton's [dice_roller](https://github.com/BTMorton/dice_roller) project.
 It had a few bugs so I'm republishing with fixes and features needed for my projects.

 ## Quickstart